12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 • Trim brown-black mushy roots and treat the healthy roots with a fungicidal solution as per the manufacturer's recommendations.

-• Disinfect the pot with the fungicidal solution or use a fresh pot to repot the plant in fresh free-draining soil.
+• Disinfect the pot with the fungicidal solution or use a fresh pot to repot the plant.

-• Do not water the fern and keep it dry for some time before you can resume watering.
+• Do not water the fern and keep it dry for 7-14 days before you resume watering.

 • Lessen watering in fall and winter as growth is slowed at this time; keep the soil slightly moist.

-A root bound Asparagus Fern is one whose roots have filled the pot and there is very little soil to hold water when you water the plant.
+A pot-bound plant is one whose roots have filled the pot, and there is very little soil to hold water when you water the plant.
 Therefore, there is no water for the plant to take up to the leaves.
 The leaves lose their stiffness, wilt, turn yellow and drop.

 • Check the bottom of the pot for roots growing through the drainage hole.

-• Repot the Asparagus Fern into a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy.
+• Repot the Asparagus Fern into a pot one size larger that has a drainage hole to prevent sogginess.
 Take a look at these pots with dainage holes on Amazon.

 • You may divide a large Asparagus Fern into several sections and plant the sections in individual pots to propagate new plants.